 There are many indications that the working world after the coronavirus will be different than before the start of the pandemic.
 Thus, a change in the working world in Germany seems likely due to the corona-related push for home office away from the pronounced presence culture.
 The high level of employee satisfaction is one side of the coin, a rethink on the part of employers is the other.
 In company surveys, for example, around half or even more of the German companies surveyed state that they want to offer more home office options in the future (ifo 2020; Fraunhofer IAO 2020; ifo digital 2020).
 Nevertheless, the companies also perceive negative effects of the current home office situation (ifo digital 2020).

-The use of home office will thus probably become more natural after the pandemic and will be possible more often than before the pandemic.
-A balanced mix of presence and home office days should become the rule where possible.
-In this way, the advantages of home office can be combined with the benefits of face-to-face work and negative consequences of excessive home office use can be avoided.
+Thus, home office use will probably become more natural after the pandemic and will be possible more often than before.
+Where possible, a balanced mix of presence and home office days should become the rule.
+In this way, the advantages of home office can be combined with the benefits of face-to-face work, and the negative consequences of excessive home office use can be avoided.
 The experiences during the pandemic should provide impetus for employers and employees to find sensible regulations for home office use.